eficode-academy/istio-katas/00-setup-introduction.md

 service/sentences   NodePort    172.20.106.197   <none>        5000:32092/TCP   4m4s
 ```

-Run the following command to observe envoy proxy.
+Run the following command to observe that an envoy proxy container has been injected into the application.

 ```console
 kubectl get pods -o=custom-columns=NAME:.metadata.name,CONTAINERS:.spec.containers[*].name